nkdAgility/NKDAgility.com/site/content/resources/blog/2019/2019-09-09-how-do-you-make-a-good-forecast/index.md

 ---
+title: How do you make a good Forecast?
+date: 2019-09-09
+author: MrHinsh
 id: "39852"
-title: "How do you make a good Forecast?"
-date: "2019-09-09"
-categories:
-  - "agility"
-  - "measure-and-learn"
-tags:
-  - "budget"
-  - "forcast"
-  - "roadmap"
-  - "scrum"
-  - "scrum-team"
-  - "sprint-review"
-coverImage: "993957510-1-1.jpg"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "how-do-you-make-a-good-forecast"
+slug: how-do-you-make-a-good-forecast
 aliases:
 - /blog/how-do-you-make-a-good-forecast
+tags:
+- budget
+- forcast
+- roadmap
+- scrum
+- scrum-team
+- sprint-review
+categories:
+- agility
+- measure-and-learn
+coverImage: 993957510-1-1.jpg

 ---

 As part of the Scrum.org webinar “Ask a Professional Scrum Trainer - Martin Hinshelwood - Answering Your Most Pressing Scrum Questions” I was asked a number of questions.
 Since not only was I on the spot and live, I thought that I should answer each question that was asked again here, as well as those questions I did not get to.